FREE delivery when you Subscribe

 The urobiome helps to prevent the overgrowth of harmful bacteria, which can lead to conditions like urinary tract infections (UTIs), overactive bladder, and interstitial cystitis.
 Additionally, the urobiome interacts with the immune system, helping to regulate inflammation and protect against pathogens.
 The urobiome can also influence the body's ability to metabolise certain nutrients and compounds, impacting overall metabolic health.

-Fascinatingly, emerging research also suggests that the urobiome may be linked to hormonal regulation, potentially affecting conditions like menopause and polycystic ovarian syndrome.
+Fascinatingly, emerging research also suggests that the urobiome may differ between men and women due to anatomical and hormone differences.

 Is there a link between the urobiome and Overactive Bladder?